warmo1/autobet/README.md

 - The included query requests BettingProduct fields as per `docs/tote_queries.graphql`.
 - You can materialize structured tables directly from the webapp/ingestors (below), or transform `raw_tote` via scheduled jobs/BigQuery SQL.

+Troubleshooting GraphQL endpoints:
+- Ensure you are editing the inner env file: `autobet/.env` (this repo contains an inner `autobet/` folder).
+- Verify values: `python - <<'PY'\nfrom autobet.sports.config import cfg\nprint(cfg.tote_graphql_url)\nprint(bool(cfg.tote_api_key))\nPY`
+- Some partners disable introspection and/or expose a reduced Query.
+If `products`/`discover` fail:
+  - Ensure `TOTE_GRAPHQL_URL` points to the gateway endpoint: `https://hub.production.racing.tote.co.uk/partner/gateway/graphql`
+  - Keep subscriptions at: `wss://hub.production.racing.tote.co.uk/partner/connections/graphql/`
+  - Confirm your API key has access to the product subgraph; otherwise `products` will not be present on `Query`.
+  - Run the probe: `python autobet/scripts/probe_tote_graphql.py` — it prints the effective endpoint and fetches SDL via `?sdl` if introspection is disabled.

 ### Tote probable odds

 Fetch probable odds payloads via Pub/Sub and store in GCS + BigQuery raw: